tuanxu5/tx-design-ui/docs/docs/component/checkbox.md

 ### Indeterminate State

 The indeterminate state is useful when you have a parent checkbox that represents the state of multiple child checkboxes.
+Perfect for "Select All" functionality.

 ```jsx
 import { TxCheckbox } from "tx-design-ui";